THEFT RECOVERED VEHICLES

 insurance company just pay to have these vehicles repaired for their

-opt not to repair a vehicle, we recently listed a Ferrari that had
+opt not to repair a vehicle.
+We recently listed a Ferrari for sale that had

-sustained easily repairable front end damage.
+sustained very easily repairable front end damage.
 However some of the

-primary parts needed to make the repair were the front bumper and fenders
+primary parts needed to make the repair were the front bumper and the fenders

 per day rental car bill.
 The insurance company simply decided to